-Going on a journey from inner and outer spaces, the festival will become a site for the symbolic and sub-conscious, a composing of artistic practices which invite us to reflect on groundlessness and deep time, artists will become archaeologists of the future unearthing rare sounds, simulated environments and technological ruins.
+Going on a journey from inner to outer spaces, the festival was a site for the symbolic and subconscious, where artists become archaeologists of the future unearthing rare sounds, simulated environments and technological ruins.

-Abandon Normal Devices Festival is hosted by Peak District National Park and National Trust (Peak District).
-Supported using public funding by Arts Council England with additional support from BFI, British Council and Sheffield programme partners Site Gallery.
+Abandon Normal Devices Festival 2017 was hosted by Peak District National Park and National Trust (Peak District).
+Supported using public funding by Arts Council England with additional support from BFI, the Creative Europe Programme of the European Union, British Council (Mexico), British Council (Indonesia), and Sheffield programme partners Site Gallery.

 Participating partners include Making Ways, University of Salford, Somerset House Studios, Kikk Festival, Centre de Cultura Contemporània de Barcelona, The Influencers, Transmediale, STRP and National Trust, Trust New Art.